Kapunda

 An assessment of population growth drivers in Kapunda reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the Kapunda statistical area's population is estimated at around 3,262.
-This reflects an increase of 315 people since the 2021 Census, which reported a population of 2,947.
-The change is inferred from AreaSearch's estimate of the resident population as 3,204 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 81 validated new addresses since the Census date.
-This level of population equates to a density ratio of 39 persons per square kilometer.
-The Kapunda (SA2) experienced a growth rate of 10.7% since the 2021 census, exceeding the SA4 region's 7.1%.
-Interstate migration contributed approximately 75.0% of overall population gains during recent periods.
+Kapunda's population is estimated at 3,266 as of Feb 2026.
+This reflects a growth of 319 people since the 2021 Census, which reported a population of 2,947.
+The change was inferred from AreaSearch's estimation of the resident population at 3,204 following examination of ABS data released in June 2024 and an additional 84 validated new addresses since the Census date.
+This level of population results in a density ratio of 39 persons per square kilometer.
+Kapunda's growth rate of 10.8% since the 2021 census exceeded the SA4 region (7.4%) and the Rest of SA, indicating it as a growth leader.
+Interstate migration contributed approximately 75.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 based on 2021 data.
-Demographic trends project an above median population growth for regional areas nationally, with the Kapunda (SA2) expected to increase by 732 persons to 2041, reflecting a gain of 20.2% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for Kapunda, released in 2024 with 2022 as the base year.
+For years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Based on aggregated SA2-level projections, Kapunda is expected to increase by 753 persons to 2041, reflecting a gain of 20.3% in total over the 17 years.

 Frequently Asked Questions - Population